Sokuhi Nyoitsu: Japan

-In 1654, Ingen and Muyan travelled to Japan and summoned Sokuhi, who followed to Nagasaki in 1657.
-Sokuhi was made abbot of Sōfuku-ji, a Chinese temple built in 1629, and Muyan was serving as abbot of Fukusai-ji.
+In 1654, Ingen and Mu'an travelled to Japan and summoned Sokuhi, who followed them to Nagasaki in 1657.
+Sokuhi was made abbot of Sōfuku-ji, a Chinese temple built in 1629, and Mu'an was serving as abbot of Fukusai-ji.
 The two became known as nikanromon ("two gates to enlightenment").
 In 1663 Sokuhi met Ingen for the first time in 12 years, after he received permission to go to Uji where he was abbot of Manpuku-ji.
 In 1664 Sokuhi left for Nagasaki intending to return to China but was convinced to stay by lord of Kokura and found a new temple Fukuju-ji on Mount Kujū (now in Fukuoka).
 In 1668 he passed this position to his Japanese disciple Houn Myodo and returned to Sōfuku-ji to retire.
 He became ill in 1670 and died at Nagasaki in 1671.
 He was cremated and his remains were placed at Fukuju-ji and Sōfuku-ji.